 Ways to get behind Applaud

 Let parents and caregivers know you are backing APPLAUD, what it means and ask for their support.

-Teams can either create their own Small Blacks Rugby charter on www.smallblacks.com or print available template resources Consider making the charter available for the whole team, including parents, caregivers and coaches – or better still, involve them in the development of your very own charter.
+Teams can either create their own Small Blacks Rugby charter here at www.smallblacks.com or print available template resources.
+Consider making the charter available for the whole team, including parents, caregivers and coaches – or better still, involve them in the development of your very own charter.

 Rally the Supporters

 If it works for your grounds, have designated areas where fans and supporters can stand or sit.
 Roping off is best!
 This is also good to rally the supporters together as the can cheer and applaud louder when they are in a group.